Ganesh Chaturthi 2021: How To Make Kozhukattai - A South Indian-Style Modak Recipe

 How To Make Kozhukattai | South Indian Style Modak Recipe:

 Making this dish can be a little tricky; so, it is often suggested if you have some extra hands in the kitchen to help you out.
-The recipe is broken down into 3 parts, the first part involves the making of the stuffing, the second part is to make the dough and the third part involves the assembly and steaming of the kozhukattai.
+The recipe is broken down into three parts - the first part involves the making of the stuffing, the second part is to make the dough and the third part involves the assembly and steaming of the kozhukattai.

 Start by taking freshly grated coconut and jaggery in a kadai, mix it well.
 Add ghee and cardamom powder, cook the mixture till jaggery is well mixed.
 Don't overcook.
 This step can be time-consuming; so be cautious and patient.
 Keep the stuffing aside to cool down.